naaedward/SE-day-5---Technical-Writing/README.md

 This concise information helps users quickly understand the value and functionality of the project.

 How can you succinctly convey the purpose and key features of a product?
+1. Purpose: Start with a clear, one-sentence statement explaining the main goal of the product—what problem it solves or the need it addresses.
+   Example: "This app helps users track their daily water intake to promote healthier hydration habits."
+2. Key Features: List 3-4 bullet points highlighting the most important and unique features, focusing on what sets it apart.
+   Example:
+   - "Tracks water intake with customizable daily goals."
+   - "Reminds users to drink water throughout the day."
+   - "Provides hydration progress reports and statistics."
+This approach gives users a quick understanding of the product's value and what to expect.